PavanRangani/docs/docs/prd/insurance/insurance-requirement.md

 - On mouse hover of any record shows hover effect
 - On click of any record opens its view page.

-##### For Joint

 [Mockups](https://gallery.io/projects/MCHbtQVoQ2HCZfBS-vT-eRyP/files/MCEJu8Y2hyDSccML1aHWLbFoo3IUzCjO1Oo)

-For Joint entity, list page shows Health insurance and Life insurance type insurances of the individuals in same table.
-For Property and Casuality type, individual's records won't be shown (Reason is in such policy assets can be multiple and those assets can be from Individual or Joint)

-In list page, with each record shows the name of the owner entity.
-If owner of the record is Joint it shows `Joint` and if owner of the record is Individual shows `First Name` of that Individual.

 ## View insurance